mmmuscus/Shadow-Functions-Engine/README.md

 	return false;
 }
 ```
-**Usage:** This function determines if a cell is over a line (this icludes the case when the cell is just touching the line).
+**Usage:** This function returns true if a cell is over a line (this icludes the case when the cell is just touching the line).

 **Variables:**
 * **e:** The line in question.
 * **solidYRow:** The y coordinate of the cell.
 * **solidXCol:** The x coordinate of the cell.

 **How it's done & notes:** The function checks for all of the four points of the cell if its over the given line, if all four are then it returns true.
 For the difference between cell and point coordinates click [here](#2232-further-ramblings-about-the-coordinate-system).
+For more information about the line formula click [here](#324-line).
 #### 3.4.5.9. isBetweenLines
 ###### This section was last checked in the 1.0.0. version of the engine
 ```cpp